Planning Your Minor

 The Medical Humanities minor requires an application and approval by the committee to enroll.
 Applications are read in March and October each year; the minor is not open to students beyond October of their junior year.

 Minor courses should be selected in relation to your major and your interests.
-Try to take the required Introductory course, EN 2212, as early as possible in the minor, as it will introduce you to a range of disciplinary approaches (and to several BC faculty) that will help you to choose subsequent courses.
+Try to take the required Introductory course, ENGL 2212, as early as possible in the minor, as it will introduce you to a range of disciplinary approaches (and to several BC faculty) that will help you to choose subsequent courses.
 Try to shape your electives around one of the following thematic clusters:

 - Global/Public Health

 The Courses link will show you which courses will be offered in the minor in 2017-2018.
 If you have questions about courses that you’ve taken previously, please check with the Director; this list is not exhaustive.